Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Abstract

 \section{Abstract}

-In randomized controlled trials (RCT) with time-to-event outcomes, intercurrent events occur as semi-competing/competing events, and they could affect the hazard of outcomes or render outcomes ill-defined.
-Although five strategies have been proposed in ICH E9 (R1) addendum to address intercurrent events in RCT, they did not readily extend to the context of time-to-event data for studying causal effects with rigorously stated implications.
-In this study, we show how to define, estimate, and infer the time-dependent cumulative incidence of outcome events in such contexts for obtaining causal interpretations.
-Specifically, we derive the mathematical forms of the scientific objective (i.e., causal estimands) under the five strategies and clarify the required data structure to identify these causal estimands.
-Furthermore, we summarize estimation and inference methods for these causal estimands by adopting methodologies in survival analysis, including analytic formulas for asymptotic analysis and hypothesis testing.
-We illustrate our methods with the LEADER Trial on investigating the effect of liraglutide on cardiovascular outcomes.
-Studies of multiple endpoints and combining strategies to address multiple intercurrent events can help practitioners understand treatment effects more comprehensively.
+In randomized controlled trials (RCTs) that focus on time-to-event outcomes, intercurrent events can arise in two ways: as semi-competing events, which modify the hazard of the primary outcome events, or as competing events, which make the definition of the primary outcome events unclear.
+Although five strategies have been proposed in the ICH E9 (R1) addendum to address intercurrent events in RCTs, these strategies are not easily applicable to time-to-event outcomes when aiming for causal interpretations.
+In this study, we show how to define, estimate, and make inferences concerning objectives that have causal interpretations within these contexts.
+Specifically, we derive the mathematical formulations of the causal estimands corresponding to the five strategies and clarify the data structure needed to identify these causal estimands.
+Furthermore, we introduce nonparametric methods for estimating and making inferences about these causal estimands, including the asymptotic variance of estimators and hypothesis tests.
+Finally, we illustrate our methods using data from the LEADER Trial, which aims to investigate the effect of liraglutide on cardiovascular outcomes.
+Keywords: Causal inference; Estimand; Intercurrent event; Potential outcome; Randomized controlled trial; Survival analysis